 The country is mostly rural and much unexplored, geographically and culturally, at the point that a lot of people think the country can be a surprise box of wildlife.

 Despite the fact the country is so close to the equator, it actually snows in there.
+This snow, however, is limited to the peaks of the mountain ranges, and, due to the recent global warming, may disappear in the coming decades.

 [[folder: The Papuan flag ]]